Abzraja/Web-Design-Challenge/README.md

 ### Summary

-Created a  responsive web dashboard using HTML, CSS, and Bootstrap, to present visulisations from a previous project.
+Created a responsive web dashboard using HTML, CSS, and Bootstrap, to present visualisations from a previous project in a professional and interactive way.

 <br />
 <br />